 They also provide a base coat so that when you apply the topcoat, it fits together smoothly for a professional-looking finish.

-Your primer should be specifically made for exterior use.
+Your primer should be made explicitly for exterior use.

 The best primer choice for bare wood spots would be either an oil-based primer or a peel stop primer.